uc-r/uc-r.github.io/datawrangling/week-7.md

 The following tutorials will provide you the knowledge and skills required to start performing applied modeling techniques to your project data set.

 1. **Model Basics & Model Building:** Start learning how models work mechanistically and using them to identify and pull out patterns in your data.
-    - Read [Chapters 22-24](http://r4ds.had.co.nz/model-intro.html) in R for Data Science.
+    - Read [Chapters 22-25](http://r4ds.had.co.nz/model-intro.html) in R for Data Science.
-    - Start practicing applying correlation and linear regression models with the [Correlation and Regression]( https://www.datacamp.com/enterprise/data-wrangling-3778d473-69e7-4941-97df-1bec3ca5ed7c/assignments/46416) DataCamp assignment.

 2. **Machine Learning Toolbox:**  Every analyst should have a basic understanding of a few key analytic techniques.
 This includes cluster analysis, decision trees, k-nearest neighbors, simple and multivariate regression.
-By working through the [Machine Learning Toolbox](https://www.datacamp.com/enterprise/data-wrangling-3778d473-69e7-4941-97df-1bec3ca5ed7c/assignments/46417) DataCamp assignment, you will learn how to apply, interpret, and assess the accuracy of these analytic techniques.
+Read [this introduction to tidymodels](https://rviews.rstudio.com/2019/06/19/a-gentle-intro-to-tidymodels/) to see an overview of how to apply, interpret, and assess these analytic techniques with the Tidyverse.

 <hr>

 ## Class

-Please download this material for Saturday's class: &nbsp; <a href="https://www.dropbox.com/sh/bt940gcgfyr6pbd/AAC-PfYhcMrXonOprLCdvcvya?dl=1" style="color:black;"><i class="fa fa-cloud-download" style="font-size:1em"></i></a>
+Please download this material for Monday's class: &nbsp; <a href="https://www.dropbox.com/sh/bt940gcgfyr6pbd/AAC-PfYhcMrXonOprLCdvcvya?dl=1" style="color:black;"><i class="fa fa-cloud-download" style="font-size:1em"></i></a>